collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 - [The Other Way Around](#the-other-way-around)

 <!--
-### The Two Collaborative Development Models
-### Example: DjangoCon US Website Repo "Fork and Pull" Model
-### Example: DjangoCon US Website as a "Shared Repository"

-### Collaboration and Code Review Best Practice Workflow
-### How Do We Switch Between Multiple Tasks?
 ### About Branches
 ### Perspective: Submitting a Pull Request
 ### Pushing and Pulling to Keeping Your Local Clone and GitHub Repo in Sync